Skip to main content

 DescriptionsEnabled by default.

-Detect Deleted EntitiesEnabled via stateful ingestion
+Detect Deleted EntitiesEnabled by default via stateful ingestion.

 DomainsCurrently not supported.

-Extract OwnershipAutomatically ingests ownership information from table properties based on user_ownership_property and group_ownership_property
+Extract OwnershipAutomatically ingests ownership information from table properties based on user_ownership_property and group_ownership_property.

 Partition SupportCurrently not supported.